sbesson/ome-ansible-training/_episodes/03-organization.md

 > ## Don't worry!
 >
-> Most of the following commands include some BASH substitutions to simplify connecting to a Vagrant VM on different machines.
+> Most of the following commands include some BASH substitutions to simplify connecting to a Vagrant VM from different machines.
 It's really not as complicated as this makes it look.
 >
 {: .callout}

-1 Acquire a copy of the examples:
+1 Acquire a copy of the examples (you may have done this already):

 ~~~
 Git clone https://github.com/ome/ansible-examples-omero